Transfer Students FAQ

 - Completed or enrolled in JOUR 1001, earning a grade of “C” or higher.

-- Completed or enrolled in 30 letter-graded semester credits, including a minimum of 13 credits at the U of M (28 letter-graded credits for students in CLA 1001 and CLA 1002).
+- Completed or enrolled in 30 credits graded A-F, including a minimum of 13 credits graded A-F at the U of M Twin Cities.
 Advanced Placement and International Baccalaureate credits do not count towards these required credit totals

 - Attended or viewed a required pre-major information session